rajewsky-lab/novosparc/README.md

 [N.Rajewsky](mailto:rajewsky@mdc-berlin.de)

 ## Installation and requirements
-A working `Python 2.7/3.5` installation and the following libraries are required:
+A working `Python` 3.5 installation and the following libraries are required:
 `matplotlib`, `numpy`, `sklearn`, `scipy`, `ot` and `networkx`.
 Having all dependencies available, `novoSpaRc` can be employed by cloning the repository, modifying the template `reconstruct_tissue.py` accordingly